 Improve Application Startup Time In Linux Using Preload

 Preload is available in AUR.
-So you can install it using AUR helper programs in any Arch-based systems such as Antergos, Manjaro Linux.
+So you can install it using AUR helper programs, for example Yay, in Arch Linux and its variants like Manjaro Linux like below:

 $ yay -S preload

 On Debian, Ubuntu, Linux Mint, Preload is available in the default repositories.
-So you can install it using APT package manager like below.
+So you can install it using APT package manager using the following command:

 $ sudo apt-get install preload